Courses

 The OVPN desktop client is visually very sparse.
 When you first open the window, you’re greeted by a largely empty screen that has a dropdown menu to choose your location and a large yellow “connect” button below that.

 Most of the screen is nothing but empty white space and a few indicators at the top that show the VPN’s status.
 Once connected, this screen gets filled out a bit more with a graph that shows your connection activity.
+This is also where you’ll see favorite servers appear, once you start to add them.

 The other tabs in the software are similar, with a clean look and minimal clutter (check out our AirVPN review to see what a cluttered mess of a UI looks like).
 There is a “statistics” tab that shows graphs of your hourly and daily VPN usage and a “support” tab next to that, so you can easily contact someone for help without having to visit the OVPN website.